shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-deals-with-buyers.md

 ---
-title : Manage Your Deals with Buyers description : Learn how as a seller, you can manage all deals you have with buyers on the Deals screen.
+title : Microsoft Curate - Manage Your Deals with Buyers description : Learn how as a seller, you can manage all deals you have with buyers on the Deals screen.
 ---

-# Manage your deals with buyers
+# Microsoft Curate - Manage your deals with buyers

 > [!NOTE]
 > As of May 3, 2021, Imps Matched and Bid Requests will be randomly sampled at a rate of 10 percent.
 The sampled values will be multiplied by 10 to give a reasonable estimate in all screens where these two metrics are reported.
 No other deal metrics will be affected.